JPMorgan's Dimon loses clout as reform critic

-JPMorgan Chase & Co Chief Executive Jamie Dimon has parlayed his bank’s reputation as a white knight during the financial crisis into a position as the champion of a beleaguered industry fighting against excessive post-crisis regulation.
+JPMorgan Chase & Co Chief Executive Jamie Dimon has parlayed his bank’s reputation as a white knight during the financial crisis into a position as the de facto representative fighting against excessive post-crisis regulation.

 “The argument that financial institutions do not need the new rules to help them avoid the irresponsible actions that led to the crisis of 2008 is at least $2 billion harder to make today,” said Democratic U.S. Representative Barney Frank, who co-authored the 2010 Dodd-Frank financial reform law.